 - Lightweight pants (to protect against bugs and the sun)

-- Long-sleeved shirts (to protect against bugs and the sun)
+- Lightweight long-sleeved shirts (to protect against bugs and the sun)

-- Lightweight jeans (for agricultural or recreation activities)
+- Lightweight jeans (for agricultural or recreational activities)

 - Walking-length shorts